How you can achieve healthier pipeline management

 - Make sure that you’re checking in.
 After the deal has been closed, organise a meeting with the customer to see how they are doing and if they need any additional support.
 This is normally done a month after the deal was closed to give the customer some time to get on their feet.

 - Get feedback.
 Asking your customer for feedback has two primary purposes.
 To let your customers feel valued and appreciated, as well as getting some insights into how your product/service could be improved.

 2. Think about the external factors.
 The purchase consideration stage (when prospects are considering alternative competitors) can affect sales much more than expected.
-Studies have shown that almost 60% of prospects decide whether or not they will talk to a sales rep within this stage.
+Studies have shown that almost 60% of prospects decide whether they will talk to a sales rep within this stage.

 As the prospect will already have a list of options when they reach this point, creating a strategy that shows them that your business would fill their needs is crucial for success.

 3. Try using video content to target prospects throughout your sales pipeline.
 Videos are an amazing way to connect to your prospects.
 This usually happens at a specific point of intent in order to show them relevant content that applies to them on a personal level.
 Depending on their stage in the sales funnel, you can use different videos to better target your customers and encourage them to progress further towards closing a deal.